-And while we need to accept that debt used correctly is a powerful enabler, too many still get burnt.
-So the challenge is what and how we teach our children to stop passing on bad messages and break the cycle of debt.
+While we need to accept that debt used correctly is a powerful enabler, too many still get burnt.
+The challenge is what and how we teach our children to stop passing on bad messages and break the cycle of debt.

 It mustn't become an exercise in bank branding